-Frommer's ranks Degas House among the Empire State Building and the Biltmore Estate
+Frommer's ranks Degas House between Empire State Building and Biltmore Estate

-Frommer's names Degas House among some of the most prestigious venues in the United States, including the Empire State Building in New York City and the Biltmore Estate in Asheville, North Carolina.
-Degas House also ranks alongside some of the nation’s most incredible natural formations, including the Grand Canyon and Utah’s Zion National Park.
+Frommer names Degas House among some of the most prestigious landmarks in America, including the Empire State Building in New York City and the Biltmore Estate in Asheville, North Carolina.
+Degas House is also located next to some of the most incredible natural formations in the country, including the Grand Canyon and Utah's Zion National Park.

-The designation as Louisiana’s top wedding venue follows honors from TheKnot.com’s “Best of Weddings” list for 2013, 2014 and 2015.
+The designation as the premier wedding venue in Louisiana follows the honors on TheKnot.com's "Best of Weddings" list for 2013, 2014 and 2015.

-Degas House, a historic home and inn with a New Orleans-style courtyard, was home to French Impressionist painter Edgar Degas from 1872-1873 while he visited Creole relatives in New Orleans and is the only home or studio of the artist in the world that is open to the public.
-Degas painted eighteen works while residing in the home, including his first Impressionist painting and the only painting sold to a museum during his lifetime "Portraits in an Office, the New Orleans Cotton Exchange."
-The mansion now houses a museum, bed and breakfast and venue space, including parlors, gallery space and a French Quarter courtyard with fountains.
+Degas House, a historic house and inn with a New Orleans-style courtyard, was the home of the French impressionist painter Edgar Degas from 1872 to 1873 while visiting Creole relatives in New Orleans and is the only home or studio of the artist in the world. which is open to the public Degas painted eighteen works while residing in the home, including his first Impressionist painting and the only painting ever sold to a museum: "Portraits in an Office, The New Orleans Cotton Exchange."
+The mansion now houses a museum, bed and breakfast, and event space, including lounges, gallery, and a French Quarter courtyard with fountains.

 Visit degashouse.com for more information on daily guided tours: (1) Gourmet Creole breakfast and tour (9:00 am); (2) Guided tour (10:30 am); (3) Guided tour (1:45 pm); Corporate event, Meetings, etc. Event space, wedding reservations, suites or rooms early!